sarvajit-sankar/XMeme/README.md

 # XMeme
-## Backend for a simple Meme posting platform in Java
+## ✨ Backend for a simple Meme posting platform in Java ✨

-- Type some Markdown on the left
-- See HTML in the right
-- ✨Magic ✨

 ## Features
 1. OOPs concepts implemented using Springboot